RoxasShadow/Vaporizza/README.md

 Installation
 --------------

+- Download [Vaporizza]
 - Be sure your Steam profile is public
 - Go in your Steam path (usually `C:\Program Files (x86)\Steam\` or `C:\Program Files\Steam\`) and create here a text file called `userid.txt`
 - Go in your Steam profile, paste in `userid.txt` your userID (`http://steamcommunity.com/id/HappyUser/` => `HappyUser`) and save it
-- Install the gadget just clicking on it
+- Install `Vaporizza.gadget` just clicking on it
 - Click the right mouse button on the desktop -> View -> Show Desktop Gadgets
 - ???
 - Profit!

 In order to add some applications in Steam (Origin, uPlay, free-DRM games and whatever), just `Steam -> Games -> Add a non steam game to my library`.

-To add them on Vaporizza, run (and/or copy it in the Windows startup folder) `tools/SteamShortcutsToXML.exe`.
+To add them on Vaporizza, download and run (and/or copy it in the Windows startup folder) [SteamShortcutsToXML].

-If you want to get the source of SteamShortcutsToXML, just search it through my repositories.
+If you want you can get the sources of SteamShortcutsToXML just search it through my repositories.

 Gadgets on Windows 8
 --------------------